 and to the boundary conditions for $ 0 \le t \le T $:

 its analog in the Laplace domain can be written in the form of a two-point boundary value problem as follows:

 with the boundary conditions:

 In equations (\ref{eq14})-(\ref{eq16}), $p$ is the Laplace domain variable for the time $t$, $U(x,p)$ denotes the Laplace transform of $ u(x,t) $, and $ U_x $ stands for the derivative $ \frac{dU}{dx} $ of $U(x,p)$.
-In equations (\ref{eq10})-(\ref{eq13}), the source term $ f(x,t) $ and the function $\varphi(x)$ verify Dirichlet conditions and are integrable with respect to $x$.
-Additionally, all time-dependent functions are presumed to be of exponential order in relation to $t$, as well as their temporal derivatives where they are involved.
+In equations (\ref{eq10})-(\ref{eq13}), we adopt the same approach as in \cite{An-approximations} and assume that the source term, represented by $f(x,t)$, is continuous on the interval $(l_1, l_2)\times (0, T]$, and the function $ \varphi(x) $ satisfies the Dirichlet conditions on the interval $[l_1, l_2]$.
+That is, this function is piecewise continuous or can be expressed as a convergent series of eigenfunctions, which constitutes a complete basis for the related Sturm-Liouville problem.
+Additionally, all time-dependent functions are presumed to be of exponential order in relation to $t$, as well as their temporal derivatives where they are involved, particularly when $T = \infty$.
 For a detailed examination of the requisite conditions for a function to have a Laplace transform, please refer to the following sources: Herron and Foster \cite{Her-partial} or Debnath and Bhatta \cite{De-integral}.
 Thus, $F(x,p)$, $G_1(p)$ and $G_2(p)$ are respectively the Laplace transform of the source term $ f(x,t) $, and the boundary-related functions $ g_1(t) $ and $ g_2(t) $.
 Under these hypotheses, the uniqueness of the solution $u$ has been proven.
 And, the exact operational solution of the system (\ref{eq10})-(\ref{eq13}), or equivalently, the exact solution of the analog problem (\ref{eq14})-(\ref{eq16}) is: